 To take this redemption opportunity to the most extreme, let’s use up the full allowance of 12 segments and embark on a round-the-world trip to all six continents.
 You’d choose eight of the eleven intermediate cities as your stopovers, with the remaining three cities being long layovers of up to 24 hours.

-Now, 220,000 miles is quite a bit higher compared to what Aeroplan might charge, but again, the ability to add up to eight stopovers is virtually unparalleled for travellers looking to use their points to embark on audacious multi-destination trips, especially ones as large-scale as the sample trip illustrated here.
+Now, 220,000 miles is a steep price to pay; however, the ability to add up to eight stopovers is virtually unparalleled for travellers looking to use their points to embark on audacious multi-destination trips, especially ones as large-scale as the sample trip illustrated here.

 Taxes & Fees

-When booking through ANA Mileage Club, fuel surcharges operate very similarly to Aeroplan – certain airlines have high surcharges, while the majority of Star Alliance airlines – including some of its best business class products, like EVA Air, Singapore Airlines, and Turkish Airlines – levy minimal or zero surcharges.
+When booking through ANA Mileage Club, the amount of fuel surcharges you’ll pay varies according to which Star Alliance airline you are flying with.
+Certain airlines, such as Lufthansa or Austrian Airlines, have high surcharges, while the majority of Star Alliance airlines – including some of its best business class products, like EVA Air, Singapore Airlines, and Turkish Airlines – levy more modest or zero surcharges.

-In addition, remember that certain countries and jurisdictions have regulations that would limit the total surcharges on any itinerary originating in that country, and that some countries like the UK have particularly hefty departure taxes and are best avoided if you’re trying to look after your budget.
+In addition, remember that certain countries and jurisdictions have regulations that limit the total surcharges on any itinerary originating in that country.
+Some countries have particularly hefty taxes and fees, such as the UK Air Passenger Duty, and are best avoided if you’re trying to look after your budget.